mlhoutel/garden/src/content/sheets/computer/ascii.md

 ---
-title: "ASCII Table"
+title: 'ASCII Table'
-short: "Mapping of characters as a series of binary digits to integers"
+short: 'Mapping of characters as a series of binary digits to integers'
-topic: computer-science ascii
+topic: encoding ascii
 ---

 <div style="overflow-x: auto">